 '''

 getName getName()

 Returns the string name of the local client hostname.

 setName setName(string $name)

 Set the string name of the local client hostname.

 Implements a fluent interface.

 getConnectionClass getConnectionClass()

 Returns a string indicating the connection class name to use.

 setConnectionClass setConnectionClass(string $connectionClass)

 Set the connection class to use.

 Implements a fluent interface.

 getConnectionConfig getConnectionConfig()

 Get configuration for the connection class.

 Returns array.

 setConnectionConfig setConnectionConfig(array $config)

 Set configuration for the connection class.
 Typically, if using anything other than the default connection class,

 this will be an associative array with the keys "username" and "password".

 Implements a fluent interface.

 getHost getHost()

 Returns a string indicating the IP address or host name of the SMTP server via which to send messages.

 setHost setHost(string $host)

 Set the SMTP host name or IP address.

 Implements a fluent interface.

 getPort getPort()

 Retrieve the integer port on which the SMTP host is listening.

 setPort (int $port)

 Set the port on which the SMTP host is listening.

 Implements a fluent interface.

 construct construct(null|array|Traversable $config)

-Instantiate the class, and optionally configure it with values provided.

 '''